How to Buy a Yacht

 A boat can be a great investment, perhaps not in the tangible way real estate or a mutual fund can increase in value, but certainly in a non-material way.
 Owning a boat is about the pursuit of pleasure or adventure, of bonding with family and friends, of a passion for freedom that many people find only on the water.

-Why are yachts limited to 12 guests?
+Why are yachts so expensive?